Graphic version of this page

 Contracts

-End Use or Buy Back Contracts are available now for planting for the 2013 season onwards.
-These end uses are to supply dedicated biomass plants, coal power stations for co-firing, and fuel pellets for the home market.
-For more information on how you can benefit from these market opportunities please contact us on 0117 230 3411 or fill in our online enquiry form.
+End Use or Buy Back Contracts are available now for planting for the 2019 season onwards.
+These end uses are to supply dedicated biomass plants, and fuel pellets for the home market.
+For more information on how you can benefit from these market opportunities please contact us on 01984 656489 or email to This e-mail address is being protected from spambots.
+You need JavaScript enabled to view it .

 Green Deal

-Hopefully, Green Deal will be announced shortly and this will allow compacted Miscanthus to be used in dedicated domestic biomass heating boilers and will be competitive against conventional fossil fuel alternatives.
+Green Deal has failed to take off, but we all still hope that something like it will be announced shortly.
+This will allow compacted Miscanthus to be used in dedicated domestic biomass heating boilers and will be competitive against conventional fossil fuel alternatives.
 It is estimated that biomass heating sources could contribute up to 3% of the total UK energy requirement, particularly now that the UK Govt have launched the Renewable Heat Initiative.
-Currently, this provides support of over 8p per kWh, index linked to approved projects.
+Currently, this provides support, index linked to approved projects.
 See the leading paragraph above, on the Renewable Heat Incentive.

 Liquid Fuels

 Currently most biofuels are produced from food based crops like maize, wheat and rape.
 However, scientific advancements mean that Miscanthus can be used in second generation biofuels using ligno-cellulosic conversion.
 Miscanthus produces significantly lower CO2 emissions per unit of fuel than many other crops.
-As it also produces higher yields per hectare of land, much less land is required, enabling more land to be used to produce food crops for consumption.
+As it also produces higher yields per hectare of land, less land is required, enabling more land to be used to produce food crops for consumption.
+This process is now near commercial launch so please ask for more information.
+Process Plants are modular and can be designed and constructed to meet individual needs.